GPS location tracking¶

 The web interface provides location pages:

-- History: date picker, activity filter, heatmap
+- History: date picker, activity filter, heatmap, elevation profile

 - Places: discover unknown clusters (with dismiss option), create/edit/delete places, visit statistics